University of Arizona in Tucson, Arizona

 Bear Down!
 The University of Arizona was established in 1885 and quickly became a leading University in the country for it's quality of programs in medicine, engineering and education.
 Also, in the past 20 years it has quickly risen to the national stage as a PAC 12 competitor in basketball and football.
 The University of Arizona is home to about 40,000 students and hundreds of thousands of dedicated Wildcat Alumni.

-The Four Points by Sheraton Tucson Airport is a quick 20 minute drive from the sprawling University of Arizona campus.
+The Four Points Tucson Airport is a quick 20 minute drive from the sprawling University of Arizona campus.
 Whether you're coming to the University to get a new student settled in, catch a game or do some research, the Four Points by Sheraton Tucson is the perfect place to stay.

 Click here for more information about the University of Arizona.

 Click here for a direct connect into Univeristy of Arizona Sports.